langlk/planning_fallacy/README.md

 * X Link Gcal
 * X User can log in and see their upcoming events
-* User can log a time they arrived at a given event
+* X User can checkin when they arrive at a given event
-* User can receive a recommendation as to when to leave
+* **ToDo** User can receive a recommendation as to when to leave

 ## Support and contact details